Not Yet Published

 “You’re late,” grouses my elderly neighbor, Mr. Crenshaw, who’s become a shut-in since a stroke left him temporarily wheelchair-bound.

 Trailing behind, he struggles to manually push himself over the kitchen threshold.
-He could afford a motorized chair, but after growing up in the shadow of the Great Depression and dropping out of college to help his parents pay rent and feed his younger siblings, he’d never spend money on something he regards as a luxury.
+He could afford a motorized chair, but after dropping out of college to help his parents pay rent and feed his younger siblings, he’d never spend money on something he regards as a luxury.

-Setting aside some dirty dishes to clear space, I plunk the bags onto a counter.
+Setting aside dirty dishes to clear space, I plunk the bags onto the counter.

 “Careful!” he barks when the stack of plates clatters.
 “That’s fine china.”